mcaserta/bruce/README.md

     - message digesters
     - message authentication codes
     - custom providers such as [Bouncy Castle](https://www.bouncycastle.org/java.html)
+- Massively unit tested<!-- TODO: and documented -->.
-- Open source: you don't need to trust Bruce: you can see for yourself if you like what Bruce does.
+- Open Source: you don't need to trust Bruce: you can see for yourself if you like what Bruce does.

 ## How to Bruce